OrgPsych Dr Kate Lemerle

 Dr Kate Lemerle BSc (Psychology) (Hons), B.Ed DipEd (Graduate), Grad Dip Social Ecology, Grad Dip Health Promotion, MAppSci (Social Ecology), PhD

-With over 35 years’ experience in clinical, organisational, academic and community settings, Kate is one of Brisbane’s most experienced psychologists.
-For the past decade her passion for the application of Positive Psychology has continued to grow, inspired by work during the 1990’s setting up innovative health promotion programs in rural NSW and more recently growing from her PhD research on organisational factors influencing positive health outcomes for teachers working in Health Promoting Schools (a precursor to Positive Education).
-She subsequently undertook postdoctoral research designing and evaluating school-based interventions promoting children’s resilience within a cross-cultural framework, leading to a deep appreciation of cultural determinants of wellbeing.
-Kate’s academic research has been presented at a number of prestigious conferences and published in several journals and book chapters.
+With over 40 years’ experience in clinical, community, organisational and academic settings, Kate brings a unique diversity of experience to all her projects.
+Her passion for weaving the Positive Psychology perspective into every level of her projects is renowned.
+During the 1990’s she was at the forefront of workplace health promotion in Australia setting up innovative health promotion programs in rural NSW that changed the face of organisational health.
+A decade later, her doctoral research on organisational factors influencing positive health outcomes for teachers working in Health Promoting Schools made a significant contribution to the Positive Education movement.
+This grew into her postdoctoral research designing and evaluating school-based interventions promoting children’s resilience within a cross-cultural framework, leading to a deep appreciation of cultural determinants of wellbeing.
+Kate’s academic research has been presented at prestigious national and international conferences and published in several journals and book chapters.

-Kate also has an extensive teaching career at several universities including the University of New England, Charles Sturt University, James Cook University, Queensland University of Technology, and most recently at the University of Southern Queensland where she introduced Coaching Psychology and Positive Psychology courses, the first to be offered to undergraduates in Queensland.
-Kate has also taught undergraduate courses in Developmental, Abnormal, Social and Community Psychology, and Health Promotion at several universities, and supervised innovative Honours research in Positive Psychology.
+Kate also has an extensive teaching career at several universities including the University of New England, Charles Sturt University, James Cook University, Queensland University of Technology, and the University of Southern Queensland where she introduced Coaching Psychology, and Health Promotion, with the emphasis on skills-based learning.